User

-The Relationship Between History of COVID-19 Disease with Anxiety and Symptoms of Obsessive Compulsive Disorder (OCD) in Adolescents Age 20-24 Years
+Relationships between History of COVID-19 Disease, Anxiety, and Symptoms of Obsessive Compulsive Disorder (OCD) in Adolescents Age 20-24 Years

 Abstract

-Background: The COVID-19 pandemic has sparked anxiety and worry in society.
+Background: The COVID-19 pandemic triggers anxiety and worry in society.
 Active cases have continued to grow since the government announced the first patient of COVID-19 in Indonesia.
-In the midst of this spread, adolescents are one of the dominant groups in society infected with COVID-19.
-This condition can trigger worry and fear of being infected again.
-Coupled with the transition of activities that were originally carried out outside the home, they had to change from home only.
+In the midst of the pandemic, adolescent is a dominant groups in society infected with COVID-19.
 This situation can affect the psychological condition of adolescents.
 This study aims to analyze the relationship between the history of COVID-19 and anxiety and symptoms of Obsessive Compulsive Disorder (OCD) in adolescents aged 20-24 years in Surabaya.

 Subjects and Method: A cross-sectional study was conducted in Surabaya City from October to November 2022.
 As many as 100 youth aged 20-24 years in Surabaya were the subjects of this study.
 The dependent variable is anxiety and obsessive compulsive disorder (OCD) symptoms.
 The independent variable is adolescents aged 20-24 years with a history of COVID-19.
 The instruments used were questionnaires and PCR swab evidence collection.
 Research data were analyzed using Pearson's correlation.